 Doolin Ferry Co has been a proud member of the Burren Ecotourism Network (B.E.N) since 2014.
 B.E.N is a network of tourism enterprises with the objective of establishing the burren as a recognised sustainable tourism region and ensuring the future economic and sustainable development of its communities, heritage and environment.
 It works alongside the Burren Geopark to promote ‘The Burren & Cliffs of Moher Geopark’ as a leading sustainable visitor destination, celebrated for high standards in visitor experience, conservation and learning.

 In order to be a member of the Burren Ecotourism Network you need to have achieved independent accreditation and demonstrate ecotourism best practice.
 We are striving to ensure that we are continually improving and learning about how to reduce our environmental impact on the region.
+We suggest choosing sustainable transport options while visiting this area of natural beauty.
+A list of good options can be found HERE.

 We would really like to encourage all our Doolin Ferry Co customers that when they visit anywhere in the Burren that they are really considerate of the Leave No Trace Ireland principles.